Sivasuraj-06/lung_abnormality_detection/README_classification.md

 **Step 1: Model Setup**

+**Model Weights:** Download the trained weights from the kaggle runtime.

 * **Deployment Script:** Ensure you have the Streamlit code saved as `app.py`.

 **Step 2: Run the Application**